chongyihu/objectbox-rust/macros/README.md

 # Macros

-This project contains the macros required to generate the `objectbox-model.json` file, from rust structs.
+This crate is responsible for generating the `target/../Entity.info` files that are used to generate `objectbox-model.json`, starting from the macros applied to structs.

 For example: